Snap to Network

 Feature handling - Retain only snapped features

-You can retain only features that are snapped to the network or retain all features regardless of snap success.
+You can retain features that snap to the network, or all features including those that don't snap to the network.

-If a feature was not snapped successfully, the original geometry will be retained and Snap to Network tool populated fields will be null.
+If a feature is not snapped successfully, the original geometry is retained and fields that the Snap to Network tool should have populated contain a null value.

 Boolean